 Arequipa Things To Do Through Gritted Teeth I Trudged On

-After we’d seen enough condors we head off to start our trek down into the canyon eekk 3 hours winding down the mountain!
+After we’d seen enough condors we head off to start our trek down into the canyon trek 3 hours winding down the mountain!
 It was a bit daunting standing on the edge of the cliff looking down knowing you had to get to the bottom but hey oh off went.
 After a couple hours we arrived at Chivay for a breakfast of bread and jam and later head to cruz del condor look out where you can literally see the condors soaring a few metres below or above you.
-We chose the 3 day 2 night option heading off from Arequipa at 3am -not an easy start especially as its freezing are you’re literally stuffed into a small van with 20 other zombiefied travellers.
+We chose the 3 day 2 night option heading off from Arequipa at 3am -not an easy start especially as its freezing are you’re literally stuffed into a small van with 20 other zombiefied travelers.

 We continued on to markets of Yanque where locals were selling souvenirs and pictures with llamas and hawks!

 Reserva Nacional Salinas Y Aguada Blanca where we saw the endangered vicunas, llamas and alpacas.